Nurhaci: Invasion of Ming dynasty

-Death and legacy
+Death

 In 1626, Nurhaci was defeated by Ming general Yuan Chonghuan at the Battle of Ningyuan, in what was the first serious military defeat of his life.
-During this battle, Nurhaci was wounded by Portuguese-manufactured cannons in Yuan's army.
+During this battle, Nurhaci was wounded by Portuguese gunners using Macau manufactured cannons placed in Yuan's army.
 Unable to recover either physically or mentally, Nurhaci died of his wounds two days later in Aijipu (靉雞堡; present-day Da'aijinpu Village, Dijia Township, Yuhong District, Shenyang) on 30 September 1626, at the age of 67.
 His tomb, Fu Mausoleum (福陵 (Fúlíng)), is located east of Shenyang.

+Legacy

 Among the most lasting contributions Nurhaci left his descendants was the establishment of the Eight Banners, which would eventually form the backbone of the military that dominated the Qing Empire.
 The status of Banners did not change much over the course of Nurhaci's lifetime, nor in subsequent reigns, remaining mostly under the control of the royal family.
 The two elite Yellow Banners were consistently under Nurhaci's control.
-The two Blue Banners were controlled by Nurhaci's brother Šurhaci until he died, at which point the Blue Banners were given to Šurhaci's two sons, Chiurhala and Amin.
+The Plain Blue Banner was controlled by Nurhaci's brother Šurhaci until he was charged with treason and died, at which point the Bordered Blue Banner was given to Šurhaci's eldest son, Amin first and then when he fell out of favor, it transferred to his younger brother Jirgalang.
+The Plain Blue Banner was awarded to Nurhaci's fifth son, Manggūltai.
 Nurhaci's eldest son, Cuyen, controlled the White Banner for most of his father's reign until he rebelled.
-Then the Bordered White Banner was given to Nurhaci's grandson and the Plain White was given to his eighth son and heir, Hong Taiji.
+Then the Bordered White Banner was given to Nurhaci's grandson, Dudu (Cuyen's eldest son) and the Plain White was given to his eighth son and heir, Hong Taiji.
 However, by the end of Nurhaci's reign, Hong Taiji controlled both White Banners.
-Finally, the Red Banner was run by Nurhaci's second son Daišan.
-Later in Nurhaci's reign, the Bordered Red Banner was handed down to his son.
+Finally, the Red Banner and Bordered Red Banner was both run by Nurhaci's second son Daišan at first.
+Later in Nurhaci's reign, the Bordered Red Banner was handed down to Daisan's son, Yoto, which on the surface was seen as a reward for the next generation to shine, but in reality to decrease the power and influence of Daisan to hold just one banner instead of two as Nurhaci wanted the eight banner chiefs to hold political authority evenly after his death.
 Daišan and his son would continue holding the two Red Banners well into the end of Hong Taiji's reign.